cloudwatt/applications/blueprint-coreos-drone/README-EN.md

 ### Size of the instance

 By default, the stack deploys on an instance of type "Standard 2" (n1.cw.standard-2).
 A variety of other instance flavors exist to suit your various needs, allowing you to pay only for the services you need.
-Instances are charged by the minute and capped at their monthly price (you can find more details on the [Tarifs page](https://www.cloudwatt.com/fr/produits/tarifs.html) on the Cloudwatt website).
+Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).
 Stack parameters, of course, are yours to tweak at your fancy.

 ### By the way...